Julia-Immer/developer-notes/developer-notes.md

 https://github.com/containernetworking/cni

+### Service Discovery

+**Service Discovery**
+The process of finding other services in a network and requesting information about them.

+Two approaches to service discovery exist:
+    Modern DNS servers - a service API is used to register new services as needed with the DNS server.
+    Key-Value-Store - A highly consistent datastore is used to store information about services. ex: etcd

+**Service Registry**
+Where all the information about containers and/or servers is stored.

 ### Service Meshes

 Service meshes are used to manage all that traffic between containers, as well as all the settings, proxies, and security measures like encryption.